Campus Safety and Student Privacy

 The Otterbein Police Department also maintains a log of all fires that occur within on-campus residential housing facilities for public review.
 View the:

-a) 2014 On-Campus Residential Housing Fire Log
+2017 On-Campus Residential Housing Fire Log

 Current Student Organization Disciplinary Status

 Click here to view student organization(s) disciplinary status form.

 Please download and review the PowerPoint slide presentations below to learn more about training conducted by the Otterbein Police Department.